iepebouw/Data1/pages/Assignment-4.md

 print("The total amount of passengers that can be transported an hour is",(bus22[0]+bus18[0]+tram5[0]),"at the start") print("The total amount of passengers that can be transported an hour is",(bus62[0]+tram24[0]+bus15[0]+tram24[0]),"at the finish")

-The amount of people that can be transported with line 22 is 900 The amount of people that can be transported with line 18 is 900 The amount of people that can be transported with line 5 is 906 The amount of people that can be transported with line 62 is 600 The amount of people that can be transported with line 24 is 604 The amount of people that can be transported with line 15 is 600 The amount of people that can be transported with line 24 is 604
 ```
+The amount of people that can be transported with line 22 is 900
+The amount of people that can be transported with line 18 is 900
+The amount of people that can be transported with line 5 is 906
+The amount of people that can be transported with line 62 is 600
+The amount of people that can be transported with line 24 is 604
+The amount of people that can be transported with line 15 is 600
+The amount of people that can be transported with line 24 is 604
+The total amount of passengers that can be transported an hour is 2706 at the start
+The total amount of passengers that can be transported an hour is 2408 at the finish

 #### In summary:
 The total amount of passengers that can be transported an hour is 2706 at the start